 Formerly a devoted bike rider, gym goer and marathon runner, Mandy has now found her own…FIT…pardon the pun…as a world class Masters level sprint athlete, holding the current title of;

-- Gold Medallist and World champion in the W50 4 x100m
+- Gold Medalist, World Champion and World Record Holder in the W50 4 x100m

 - Holds two Australian records for the W50 4 x 100m and W50 4 x 400m relays